 In the Outlander series, there's Captain John Randall towards Jamie.
 At first, it's more subtle Foe Yay, mostly consisting of Randall having a dreamy look on his face every time Jamie shows defiance and resistance towards him, culminating in Dougal describing Randall's look as a guy who's hot on a girl.
 And then, Randall shows that these impulses actually extend to being out-and-out sexual, revealing his desire for Jamie to "become his"... which eventually results in poor Jamie getting imprisoned, raped, and beaten (as part of certain scenario that Randall is into) repeatedly.
 It gets worse when Randall is actually revealed to have probably been genuinely in love with him, in his own messed up way.

 In Peter Moore's "Caught In The Act" we have Lydia's Yandere obsession with Ethan.

 Michael Grant loves using this trope with perverted sadist Drake Merwin in the GONE series.
-Most of these never cultivate in anything sexual, and some aren't even used in a sexual context, but he's made it pretty damn easy to take out of context.
-And it makes you want to stab out your eyes, jump into a hole and cry.
+Most of these never culminate in anything sexual, and some aren't even used in a sexual context, but he's made it pretty damn easy to take out of context.

 Sam: Me...You Want me!
 Drake: Yes Sam, I want you.
-And your just going to lie there and take it!
-Because if you don't...
+And you're just going to lie there and take it!
+Because if you don't....